 Since its establishment in 2013, Brown’s Tailor has become one of Hong Kong’s leading advocate of cutting-edge classic menswear in Hong Kong’s sartorial scene.
 Vitruvian Man spends a morning in his studio to discuss the significance of “modern classics.”

 Vitruvian Man: Tell us a bit about your background.
 How did you start your business and why men’s tailoring?

 Felix Chen: I came from a family with an apparel background.
 My father used to own garment factories in HK, China, Indonesia and Malaysia.
 I worked for my father right out of college for about 6 years.
-After that I went off to work on a private investment project in Malaysia.
+After that, I went off to work on a private investment project in Malaysia.
 After I returned to HK in 1997, I worked in the finance sector for a while and subsequently decided to start my own garment business producing women’s fashion for European fashion chains.
 While in the business of producing ladies’ wear, I had the opportunity to design and produce uniforms for the Lane Crawford stores.
-Not only did this opportunity help expand my network in this field, it was also a catalyst for me to start getting involved in suit production.
+Not only did this opportunity help expand my network in this field, but it was also a catalyst for me to start getting involved in suit production.
 Then in 2013, I noticed that there were significant changes in the sartorial scene in Hong Kong, so I jumped at the opportunity and started Brown’s Tailor.
 That was a marriage between a business decision and my passion for men’s tailoring.

 VM: Where do you get your inspiration for your designs, cuts, and fabrics?

 FC: Inspiration comes mostly from personal experiences, working with industry practitioners and peers around the world, suppliers and menswear enthusiasts.
 Of course, like many other people, I also get inspirations from social media.

 VM: You describe your style as Modern Classic, what’s the essence of this style